livechat/design-system/packages/design-system/src/components/Banner/Banner.md

 ### RWD support

-This component is not fully responsive.
-If you need an RWD support, you can use [Resize Observer](https://web.dev/en/resize-observer/) and apply appropriate styles.
+The component styles don't include RWD media queries.
+If you need an RWD support, you can use [Resize Observer](https://web.dev/en/resize-observer/) and change the size property of the component to the appropriate one.
+Also, you can write simple media queries with appropriate styles but remember that our styles can change in upcoming releases.
 Here is an example of a large banner styled as a small one.

 ```css
 .component {